 Celsia declared in 2014, the socio-environmental policy, which includes specific policies on: social management, climate change, biodiversity and water.
-With urbanism developed in Barranquilla the public space indicator per capita has increased.

 - The alliance with El Heraldo was formalized for the development of the Program Cultura Ciudadana which aims for the appropriation of greenery by the community. - Parque La Castellana was restructured with an investment of more than \$1,000 M COP, which will be delivered to the city of Barranquilla in 2015.